-Pre-Entry: The following six items are required to be completed within six months prior to the first day of PN101 Foundations of Practical Nursing, or six months prior to first semester of entering the program.
+Pre-Entry: The following six items are required to be completed within six months prior to the first day of Fundamentals of Nursing, NUR:151, or six months prior to first semester of entering the program.
+RN Bridge Option students should be aware that these costs are an approximation of the Nursing Program as a whole, broken down by semester as close to actual funds as possible.
 The Nursing Department will have specific deadlines for submitting documentation of these six items.
 Failure to meet these deadlines will result in removal of your name from the admission process.